inniyah/quaketoogre/readme.txt

 Introduction
 ------------

-In the catagory 'abusing something good for evil purposes', I present to you the Quake To Ogre Mesh Converter.
+In the category 'why would you do that?', I present to you the Quake To Ogre Mesh Converter.
 It can take a 3D model from either Quake 2 or Quake 3 and convert it to an equivalent Ogre mesh, including (a selection of) the original model's animations.

 --------
 Features